 The medical schools do not accept changes to the sketch, school submissions or verifiers.
-If mistakes are made, they can be brought to the attention of the medical schools during their interview process.
-If a medical school attempts to contact a verifier without success, they will contact the applicant directly for updated information.
+If you make a mistake, you can bring it to the attention of the medical schools during the interview process.
+If a medical school attempts to contact a verifier without success, they will contact you directly for updated information.

 I would like to respond to an offer of admission, and I understand that this should be done online.
 How do I do this?

 To respond to an offer of admission, log in to your submitted application.
 After keying your response, you will complete the following “Submit” steps: Click the “Submit” button.
 Review and verify your application information.
 If it is correct, click the button.
-Read the “Applicant Declaration” clause and click the button.
-If successfully submitted, you will…
+Read the “Applicant’s Declaration” clause and click the button.
+If your response is successfully…

 No, if you accept an offer, you will be removed from all wait lists.

 My most recent LSAT test date has changed now that I have taken the test.
 I can’t change this date on my application.
-What can I do?
+Why is this the case?

 The most recent test date cannot be changed because this was the most recent date at the time you submitted your application.

-If the “Admission Decision” column is blank, there is not yet any offer on file for you.
+If the “Offers of Admission” column is blank, there is not yet any offer on file for you.
 It does not necessarily mean that you have been rejected.